-Warning-when to eat ceviche
+Warning - when to eat ceviche

+It is best to eat this for lunch, not dinner, as it will be fresher and safer at that time.
 The locals make it a rule not to eat ceviche late in the day since doing so may upset one's stomach (which is why you will not easily find a cevicheria open after 5PM).
 Western stomachs in particular can sometimes react badly to this acidic dish and eating it late in the day apparently increases that risk.
 Drinking Pisco Sour with a plate of Ceviche makes the meal even more acidic.
 Beginners may want to choose a different type of drink with their Ceviche.

-A second must goes to Asian cuisine, both Chinese and Japanese, which predictably, have a strong Peruvian influence.
-Chifas -that is, Chinese restaurants, which can be counted by the hundreds if not thousands, are usually down-to-earth neighborhood eateries, offering a fare rich in seafood and chicken.
+A second must go to is Asian cuisine, both Chinese and Japanese, which predictably, have a strong Peruvian influence.
+Chifas-that is, Chinese restaurants, which can be counted by the hundreds if not thousands, are usually down-to-earth neighborhood eateries, offering a fare rich in seafood and chicken.
 Japanese restaurants, on the contrary, are less widespread, and more upscale and expensive.
 Their forte is, of course, a year-round supply of the freshest and most varied seafood.